ckeditor/ckeditor5/docs/features/feature-digest.md

 							class="tree__item__badge__text">Premium feature</span></span></a>
 			</td>
 			<td>
-				The Templates feature enables insertion of predefined content structures into documents, ranging from small content pieces, like formatted tables, to complete document frameworks, like formal letter templates.
+				The Templates feature enables the insertion of predefined content structures into documents, ranging from small content pieces, like formatted tables, to complete document frameworks, like formal letter templates.
-				Templates accelerate the document creation process while ensuring adherence to the company&#x27;s content and document policies.
+				Templates accelerate the document creation process while ensuring adherence to the company's content and document policies.
 			</td>
 		</tr>
 	</tbody>